-- Help save your teeth.
-Gum disease is the leading cause of tooth loss among American adults, according to the Centers for Disease Control and Prevention (CDC).
+- Help save your teeth, as gum disease is the leading cause of tooth loss among American adults, according to the Centers for Disease Control and Prevention (CDC)

 Of course, the best way to treat gum disease is to prevent it from occurring.
 So Dr. Betts and our hygienists take time during your dental appointments to educate you about gum disease and the oral health practices that will help prevent it.

 Give Your Gums a Deep CleaningTreating Gum Disease at Dr. Charles F. Betts Read Transcript

 Gum disease or periodontal disease is rampant in our society so it's a top priority at our practice to identify, diagnose, treat, and manage gum disease.
 We do that with some special cleaning measures and techniques for patients to use to take care of things at home because a large portion of taking care of gum disease is what you do at home, not just what we would do in the office.
 What people need to understand is that gum disease is not an isolated thing.
 It is something that interacts with other parts of your body, and as the years go by, we find out more and more how inflammation in the mouth can be related to health problems other places in the body.
 It's very important to keep that under control.
 There's nothing better than someone coming in with an unhealthy mouth and us able to successfully treat them and send them home with a healthy smile.